 National Novel Writing Month begins in November, and if you’re planning on organizing your own novel writing intensive, you’ve got some NaNoWriMo prep to do.
 Novelists of all fiction genres use NaNoWriMo to bring a novel from idea to finished book, and if you’re itching to blitz through your first draft, November is the month to do it.

 30 days isn’t a whole lot of time to write 50,000+ words, but with these NaNoWriMo tips, you’re sure to make significant progress on your novel.
-Let’s look at the NaNoWriMo prep you can do in October to simplify this November’s national novel writing month.
+Let’s look at the NaNoWriMo prep you can do to simplify this November’s National Novel Writing Month.

 What is NaNoWriMo?

 What is NaNoWriMo?
 Every year, book writers around the world dedicate the month of November to writing a first draft of their novel.
 Because of its rapid success on the internet, national novel writing month—abbreviated to NaNoWriMo—is now a phenomenon of the creative writing world, particularly on social media.